 Those benefits may be reduced if you choose to take benefits at your spouse’s early retirement age.

-Consider that taking benefits early could hurt you down the road – another good reason to have a CDFA® on your team.
+Taking benefits early could hurt you down the road – another good reason to have a CDFA® on your team.

 Regardless of how your QDRO is written or when you take benefits, those benefits will be subject to income tax in the year received, just like a paycheck.